hennas/EISim/README.md

 #### From command line

-After cloning the project, navigate to the EISim folder and run:
+After cloning the project, navigate to the EISim folder that contains the pom.xml file and run:

 ```
-mvn package
+mvn clean package
 ```

+If you want to use EISim as a dependency in other projects locally, run `mvn clean install` instead.
+This also installs the package into the local repository.

 To see the available options for running the simulation, use: